Guidelines for Using the Sheriff Office to Find Warrants and Arrest Records

 If you did not find the information you are seeking, no need to give up.
 The state of Florida operates a few excellent search tools that will display useful data.

 - The Florida Department of Law Enforcement (FDLA) operates a free wanted person search that will show Florida warrants.
 All the information is derived from law enforcement agencies placed all across the state, so it is a reliable and updated source.

-- The FDLA also has a computerized criminal history search which will show a person's arrests and criminal records.
-The major flaw of this tool is its price – each search will include a payment of 24 dollars, so using it more than once can turn out to be quite costly.
+- The FDLA also has a computerized criminal history search (https://cchinet.fdle.state.fl.us/search/app/default?2) which will show a person's arrests and criminal records.
+The major flaw of this tool is its price – each search will include a payment of 24 dollars(+ $1.00 credit card fee), so using it more than once can turn out to be quite costly.

-- Florida Department of Corrections manages two electronic inmate locator tools.
-One will show current inmates held in Florida jails and prison.
-The other shows past inmates.
-This search can be categorized according to specific offenses, e.g. assault and battery, drug crime, sex crime, property crime and more.
+- Florida Department of Corrections manages an electronic inmate locator tool (http://www.dc.state.fl.us/OffenderSearch/Search.aspx) which shows current inmates held in Florida jails and prison and past inmates.
+This search can be categorized according to an inmate's name or DC number.